MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-enterprise-config.md

    1. Exit the utility.

-1. If using the IPTABLES firewall or equivalent service on Linux, then allow remote machines to access the public IP of the web node using the `iptables` command (or the equivalent) to open port 12800.
+1. For IPTABLES firewall or equivalent service on Linux, allow remote machines to access the web node's public IP using `iptables` (or the equivalent command) to open port 12800.

 Your web node is now configured.
 Repeat these steps for each web node you want to add.